Creeks to Coombes

 Whitwell – Ventnor

-Shortly after leaving Whitwell you will pass by the fishing lakes and farming hamlet of the second Combe, Nettlecombe.
-Continuing to ascend the Downs via Gat cliff (lots of steps but worth it for the far reaching views of all corners of the Island) you will soon reach the third and possibly the most well known Combe, Appuldurcombe Down and nearby House (Just the shell remains of a lovely, 18th century house built on the estate of Appuldurcombe, previously a site with connections to a Norman priory.
-Surrounded by a vast expanse of rolling downs, this impressive estate was the family seat of the Worsley family for some 300 years).
-Finally crossing the impressive and final Combe of Luccombe Down and St Boniface Down before descending into the Victorian seaside town of Ventnor.
+Shortly after leaving Whitwell you will pass by the fishing lakes and farming hamlet of the second Combe Nettlecombe.
+Continuing to ascend the Downs via Gat cliff (lots of steps but worth it for the far reaching views of all corners of the Island) you will soon reach the third, and possibly the most well known, Combe, Appuldurcombe Down and nearby House.
+Today just the shell remains of a lovely, 18th century house built on the estate of Appuldurcombe.
+Surrounded by a vast expanse of rolling downs, this impressive estate was the family seat of the Worsley family for some 300 years.
+Finally crossing the impressive and final Combe of Luccombe Down and St Boniface Down before descending into the Victorian